hanfried/hanfried-bookmarks/README.md

             trusted) environment.
         -   Consider the ‘dirty’ environment to be sacrificial, and design it in a way that anticipates compromise.
-When it is compromised, you’d like to be able to find out when and how (and be able to easily recover it into a good state), but the breach shouldn't have a big impact on your important systems.
+When it is compromised, you’d like to be able to find out when and how (and be able to easily recover it into a good state), but the breach shouldn&rsquo;t have a big impact on your important systems.
         -   Use strong authentication mechanisms, such as 2-factor authentication.
     2. Reducing the exposure of management interfaces